Deadline looms for federal prosecutors to seek death penalty for Patrick Crusius - NewsBreak

 El Paso Police Chief Greg Allen dies

-EL PASO, Texas (KFOX14/CBS4) — El Paso Police Department Police Chief Greg Allen died.
+EL PASO, Texas (KFOX14/CBS4) — The El Paso Police Department Police Chief Greg Allen died.
 Allen's death was announced Tuesday by city officials.
 Allen was the El Paso police chief for 15 years after he served as a police officer for 40 years.
-El Paso Mayor Oscar Leeser said Allen...
+El Paso Mayor Oscar Leeser said...

 El Paso leaders send condolences after Police Chief Greg Allen dies